oliver123-321/Image-Emotion-Prediction/README.md

 This is due to the image set being imbalanced in the types of images it contains: <br/>
 ![](Images/Class%20Imbalance.png)

 This becomes an issue as the model will predict most images as having more negative scores, particulary around 30-60.
-This is on top of having a very small image set to work from.
+This is on top of having a very small image set, where the model has little examples to learn from.
+The class imbalance will also reflect a false accuracy when doing a classification problem, so it is important to compare the precision and recall in this case as well.

+What is important to note is that the valence score does not necessarily reflect the valence category an image belongs in.
+Looking at the negative category, some images have scores above 50.
+This may reflect false positives (positive in the negative sense) in the negative valence category.
+It could also reflect some subjectiveness in the interpretation the image.
+A type of image may be associated with negative emotions, but it may not be considered so negative by every single person.
+What the distribution of valence scores shows is that image sentiment analysis using objective classification methods may not necessarily reflect the subjective valence rating associated with each image.
+A hard threshold for what is considered negative, neutral, and positive may not capture variations in interpretations.

 Since the valence score is a value, a CNN with a single-node linear output is created. <br/>
 This project is intended to be a 2-step process however: